sgtcoder/docker-php/README.md

-# Docker WordPress Apache
+# Docker Apache
-Everything to get started with running WordPress on Apache with NodeJS and WP CLI
+Everything to get started with running WordPress/Laravel/PHP on Apache with NodeJS and WP CLI